National Care Service: factsheet

 Procurement

-Reviews have highlighted the impact procurement can have on the quality and flexibility of services.
-They also showed that we can improve consistency of practice.
-We can make most of these improvements can without legislative changes.
+Reviews have shown the impact of procurement on the quality of services.
+They have also shown that we can improve consistency of practice.
+We can make most of these improvements without legislative changes.

 But the light-touch regime threshold is set in legislation.
-It determines when specific rules apply to purchasing of certain services including social care services.
+It determines when specific rules apply to purchasing of certain services, including social care services.
 This is still valuable.
-Through the Bill we have provided a power to enable the Minister to change this threshold, for health and social care services.
+Through the Care Reform (Scotland) Bill we will provide a power to enable the Minister to change this threshold for health and social care services.
 Any future changes must still follow international laws.

 Contact